TomShirley/kavm/installation/setup-api-and-microsite/build-sample-api.md

 # Build the sample .netcore app's docker image and push it into ecr

-Here are the steps on how you would build the sample .net-core 5.0 app and push the docker image to an ecr registry so that your k8s local cluster can deploy the app via flux.
+Steps below walk you through building the sample .net-core 5.0 app and pushing the docker image to an aws ecr registry so that your k8s local cluster can deploy the app via flux.

-Pull down the ref-net-core-api repo from github: `ref-net-core-api`
+First off, clone the ref-net-core-api repo from github: [tomshirley/ref-net-core-api](https://github.com/TomShirley/ref-net-core-api)

-Under the `tools\docker-netcore`  folder, there's a Dockerfile that can run dotnet commands within a container.
-You can obvisouly run dotnet on your windows terminal without running the commands inside a docker container, but I find this approach more consistent once you want to setup a CI pipeline in an external app like team-city, circleCi.

 ## Pre-reqs